All About Paralegals and Legal Assistants

-Paralegal or Legal Assistant Example Assist lawyers by investigating facts, preparing legal documents, or researching legal precedent.
+Paralegal or Legal Assistant Definition Assist lawyers by investigating facts, preparing legal documents, or researching legal precedent.
 Conduct research to support a legal proceeding, to formulate a defense, or to initiate legal action.

 Life As a Paralegal or Legal Assistant: What Do They Do?